Recovering from Injury - the Road Back

 share:

-In the fall of 2013, I wrapped up my 25th season of racing triathlon and over the course of those 25 years, I can only remember one stretch of time, in 1995, that I was injured and unable to run.
-I’ve taken time off from running when I was healthy, for various reasons (simply taking a break, or focusing on another goal at the time).
-However, I’ve never had a running injury so severe it stopped me in my tracks, until this spring.
-I’ve had a history of calf issues in my lifetime, usually a pull or a knot that I can recognize pretty quickly and alleviate with a short week or two of rest.
-As things would go, this spring I pulled my calf severely and wasn’t able to run consistently for 6 months.
-I could hobble through a few miles of 9 or 10 minute pace, but it wasn’t fun or easy and I thought about just not running for a month, or 6, or even a year.
+In the fall of 2013, I wrapped up my 25th season of racing triathlon, and over the course of those 25 years, I can only remember one stretch of time, in 1995, when I was injured and unable to run.
+I've taken time off from running when I was healthy for various reasons (simply taking a break, or focusing on another goal at the time).
+However, I've never had a running injury so severe it stopped me in my tracks, until this spring.
+I've had a history of calf issues in my lifetime, usually a pull or a knot that I can recognize pretty quickly and alleviate with a short week or two of rest.
+As fate would have it, this spring I severely pulled my calf and wasn't able to run consistently for 6 months.
+I could hobble through a few miles at a 9 or 10-minute pace, but it wasn't fun or easy, and I thought about just not running for a month, or 6, or even a year.
 My mood was always determined by how bad I felt running, and running is something I LOVE to do.
-As I’ve told my wife countless times over the last few months, “I love to swim and I love to bike, but I can live without both.
-I can’t live without running.
-I’m just miserable when I can’t run”.
-Her reply was “I’ve noticed”.
+As I've told my wife countless times over the last few months, "I love to swim and I love to bike, but I can live without both.
+I can't live without running.
+I'm just miserable when I can't run".
+Her reply was "I've noticed".

 I talked to Dr. Young and realized that seeing her once per week was good, but we hit a plateau and I assumed that I REALLY wouldn’t run for a year.
 I felt defeated thinking my race season was over in June, and there wasn’t a foreseeable way for me to get healthy, at least that I could figure out.
 As someone who’s been basically bulletproof over the course of his athletic career – and this goes back to playing baseball at 9 or 10 years old – it’s quite a punch in the gut when you can’t train like you want to, never mind race at the level you are used to.
 And I mean that on a personal level, not how I fare against others when I race.
 My goals are simple when I race – push the swim as hard as I can and come out near the front, pace the bike smartly in order to set up my run, which has been my strength my entire triathlon career.
 When I stay healthy and can run consistently, I’m happy with my results.
 When I can’t run consistently, I’m just a miserable person who isn’t fun to be around (once again, ask my bride of 12 years!).

 Dr. Young made a suggestion that we try dry needling 2x a week for 4 weeks.
 I booked 5 weeks of appointments by mistake, but that was actually a good thing.
 We were going to get this injury put to bed once and for all.
-The first week was pretty painful as dry needling involves pin pointing the trigger spot and then wiggling the needle on that spot.
-It’s painful but only when you feel the jolt of electricity go through your body.
-And yes, I’ve had the needle in my hamstring and could feel a shock to my little toe.
-That wasn’t pleasant, but sometimes you have to go through hell to feel better.
-I’m ok with that, although I probably whined a little bit too much.
-My favorite appointment was when I was standing up leaning against the wall, face first and Dr. Young needled my hamstring and then my calf.
-My second favorite session was when she put 4 or 5 needles on the trigger points and used the electric-stim to send currents between the muscles.
-Good times (not)!
+The first week was pretty painful as dry needling involves pinpointing the trigger spot and then wiggling the needle on that spot.
+It's painful but only when you feel the jolt of electricity go through your body.
+And yes, I've had the needle in my hamstring and could feel a shock to my little toe.
+That wasn't pleasant, but sometimes you have to go through hell to feel better.
+I'm ok with that, although I probably whined a little bit too much.
+My favorite appointment was when I was standing up leaning against the wall, face first, and Dr. Young needled my hamstring and then my calf.
+My second favorite session was when she put 4 or 5 needles on the trigger points and used the electric stim to send

 Coach Mike Ricci is the Founder and Head Coach for D3 Multisport.
 His coaching style is ‘process-focused’ vs. ‘results-focused.’
 When working with an athlete, their understanding of how and why they are improving is always going to take precedence over any race result.
 Yes, there is an end goal, but in over 2 decades of coaching, experience has shown him that if you do the right work, and for the right reasons, the results will follow.